osmarks/IPUpy-patch/README.md

 ### Communicating Between Interpreters

-Changing the following parameters in `mutlirepl_params.h` (and cleaning and recompiling the examples directory) will setup the multirepl with a simple all-to-all data exchange primitive.
+Changing the following parameters in `mutlirepl_params.h` (and cleaning and recompiling the examples directory) will set up the multirepl with a simple all-to-all data exchange primitive.

 ```c
 #define COMMS        (true)